The Clear Edge

 Structure 3: White-label partnership

-Works best for: Agencies or consultants wanting to add complementary services quickly.
+Works best for agencies or consultants that want to add complementary services quickly.

 Structure 4: Integration partnership

-Works best for: Software companies or platforms with technical integration capability.
+Works best for software companies or platforms that can support technical integrations.

-Choose a structure based on: Partner’s business model, their primary goal (revenue, audience growth, product enhancement), your delivery capacity, and mutual trust level.
+Choose a structure based on the partner’s business model, their main goal (revenue, audience growth, or product enhancement), your delivery capacity, and the level of trust on both sides.

 Week 5-8: Partnership outreach and activation (6 hours weekly)